danielalcalde/encap/README.md

 * Running experiments on Slurm
 * Running experiments remotely via SSH

-Please note that Encap is currently only compatible with Linux/MacOs.
+Note that Encap is currently only compatible with Linux/macOS.

 ## Running a Script with Encap